ElizabethBrooks/DGEAnalysis_ShinyApps/README.md

 ## Methods

+### Differential Gene Expression (DGE) Analysis with edgeR

-Differential expression (DE) analysis to identify UVR responsive genes across D. melanica genotypes was conducted using the edgeR package v3.42.2 (Chen, Lun & Smyth, 2016) in R v4.3.0 (R Core Team, 2023).
-Library sizes were calculated for each RNA-seq sample before normalizing with trimmed mean of M-values (TMM) between each pair of samples.
+Differential expression (DE) analysis was used to identify DE genes using the edgeR package v3.42.2 (Chen, Lun & Smyth, 2016) in R v4.3.0 (R Core Team, 2023).
+Library sizes were calculated for each sample before normalizing with trimmed mean of M-values (TMM) between each pair of samples.
 The clustering of samples with a PCA was performed using edgeR to create a multidimensional scaling (MDS) plot of the distances between gene expression profiles, in which the same genes were selected for all comparisons.
-Two-way ANOVAs were calculated using generalized linear models (GLMs) to identify genes with significant DE above a 1.2 log2 fold-change (LFC) threshold using t-tests relative to a threshold (TREAT) with the glmTreat function of edgeR (McCarthy & Smyth, 2009).
-We considered genes with a FDR adjusted p < 0.05 and above a 1.2 fold-change to be significantly DE.
+Two-way ANOVAs were calculated using generalized linear models (GLMs) to identify genes with significant DE above an input log2 fold-change (LFC) threshold using t-tests relative to a threshold (TREAT) with the glmTreat function of edgeR (McCarthy & Smyth, 2009).
+The resulting tables of DE genes can be filtered by statistical or biological significance, including false discoverey rate (FDR) or LFC.

 ## Analysis Pipeline
 ![DGE Analysis Pipeline](RNASeqWorkflow_1Sep2023.jpg)